Changissnz/r2apart/technicals.md

 calculating the `PContext` at every timestamp for the player.
 It also holds the player's `PKDB` and `DefInt` instances.
-Of another importance is its responsibility in calculating suspected negochips by other players that make the expected scores of `PMove` executions by the player different from the actual scores.
+Of another importance is its responsibility in calculating suspected negochips by other players based on the differences between expected and actual scores of `PMove` executions by the player.

 # The Player Move-Chain